facjure/dossier/README.md

 ## Credits

-This library stands on the giant shoulders of [Elastisch](http://clojureelasticsearch.info), thanks to the team at Clojurewerkz.
+This library stands on the shoulders of [Elastisch](http://clojureelasticsearch.info) and [Opennlp](https://github.com/dakrone/clojure-opennlp).
+Special thanks to the team at Clojurewerkz.

 ## Status & Roadmap